 - From loose marshmallow root: Stir 1 tablespoon of marshmallow root into 1 1/2 cups of water.
 Cover and allow to steep for 6 to 8 hours.
 Strain before drinking.
 Unlike other teas, it’s best to drink marshmallow root tea at room temperature to get the most benefits for a cough.

-- From premade tea: Several types of premade marshmallow root tea may be found in grocery stores, health food stores, or online.
-Be sure to follow the directions listed on the product.
+- From premade tea: Several types of premade marshmallow root tea may be found in grocery and health food stores or online.
+Be sure to follow the product directions.

 How to make